alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 So, as far as we know right now,
 **special relativity is the only fundamental truth**.
-But this situation might change at any point.
+Of course this situation might change at any point.

+### 🔀 Decoherence

+But to me it is much more interesting to explore the frontiers between the quantum and classical worlds.
+What happens when a quantum particle becomes classical?

 ## Conclusion